1coderookie/Kobra2ProInsights/docs/calibration.md

 The upper side of the button of the z-offset sensor/switch must align with the upper side of the PEI plate.
 If the metal button is either too high or too low, you need to adjust the height accordingly.

 See the section ["Adjusting The Sensor's Height"](hardware/bed.md#adjusting-the-sensors-height) for further information.

 ---

+### Check The Belts
+Make sure the belts of the axes are properly tensioned.
+Don't go with sloppy belts, but don't tension them up too much as well.
+Please refer to the according sections for further information.

+---

+### Check The Wheels
+Make sure the v-slot wheels are all fine and that they aren't harmed or indented.
+The wheels should turn nice and smooth.
+Same goes for the SG15 bearings - if you see any cracks or irregularities at the surface of the wheels, better change them right away.
+If you feel any reoccuring hiccups during movements or when turning a wheel and can't see any damage of the wheel itself, you might have a bad bearing.
+If any wheels or bearings seem to be damaged or faulty, get yourself new ones and install them.

+Also pay attention to the correct positions of the V-slot wheels and the SG15 bearings.
+They should sit in the v-slot of the rails / on the metal rod of the rails perfectly and they shouldn't run too loose nor too tight.
+Please refer to the according sections for further information.

+---